Wildlife officials suggest skipping the bird feeder this year - NewsBreak

 The avian influenza has also been found in 637 wild birds, according to the U.S. Centers for Disease Control and Prevention.

 The bird flu can spread among wild birds, specifically those who congregate, like vultures or eagles at a kill site.
-To keep birds – and yourself – safe, you may want to reconsider doing things that encourage the animals to gather.Bird flu detected in at least 20 states: Here’s what we know
+To keep birds – and yourself – safe, you may want to reconsider doing things that encourage the animals to gather.Quitman County RiverFest returns after pandemic-related hiatus

 “Any of these birds that congregate are susceptible, particularly water fowl,” said Brian Roell, a biologist with the Michigan Department of Natural Resources.
 “I know some folks that live on lakes and like to put out some corn and watch those birds, but this would be the year for the safety of the birds and your own safety that you’re not attracting that water fowl to your yard.”